What is LHH?

-All participating families should sign up to be added to the Loyal Heights Homeschool Google Message Group.
-Emails about classes and community events are posted here.
+All participating families should sign up to be added to the Google Email Group.
+Emails about classes and community events are posted there.
 We also have a closed (private) Facebook Group.
 There is also a public Facebook Page where we post class schedules and events open to the public.
-Find them here:

 How does the community connect outside of classes?

 Social events and workshops are scheduled between quarters and during the summer, and individuals sometimes organize field trips other days during the year.
-To find out about these events, make sure you are on the Google group email list and/or Facebook group.
+To find out about these events, make sure you are on the Google Email Group and/or Facebook Group.
 Past events have included such activities as roller skating at Lynnwood Bowl & Skate, tabletop gaming at Café Mox, beach day at Golden Gardens, cheap summer movies, and more.

 How can I get involved?

 The LHH community is always in need of volunteers to keep our program running.
-Everything from helping setup and clean up for teachers, to serving on the committee.
-If you have questions about what our current needs are, please contact us at firstname.lastname@example.org.
+Everything from teaching a class, to helping setup and clean up for teachers, to serving on the committee.
+If you have questions about what our current needs are, please contact us at email@example.com.

 What is the LHH Committee?